 Drexel’s Race Hall COVID testing site will close March 24, after which employee COVID PCR testing will no longer be available.
 Employees are advised to use rapid home tests as needed.
-Students can still obtain free PCR or rapid antigen tests through Student Health (you can schedule a PCR test through the Drexel Health Checker, or stop by the Student Health Center for a rapid antigen test).
+Students can still obtain free PCR or rapid antigen tests through Student Health (you can schedule a PCR test through the Drexel Health Checker).

 Contact tracing is now fully automated.
 Please report all positive COVID test results through the Drexel Health Checker and fill out any health assessment emails you receive.